baogegeJiang/Array-assisted-Phase-Picker/README.md

 ## 1、Improved phaseNet and array strategy

-Needed package in this part: numpy, numba, obspy, h5py, scipy,matplotlib, openpyxl, tensorflow-gpu,(optional: basemap, netCDF4, lxml, pykml,pycpt).
+Needed package in this part: numpy, numba, obspy, h5py, scipy,matplotlib, openpyxl, tensorflow-gpu,keras(optional: basemap, netCDF4, lxml, pykml,pycpt).
 And pycpt is not available on open source, then you can install it via:
 ```
 pip install https://github.com/j08lue/pycpt/archive/master.zip
 ```